nyvyn/nyvyn.github.io/_posts/2025-08-11-disposable-software.markdown

 ---
 layout: post
-title: Disposable Software - Empowering Everyone to Create Software
+title: Disposable Software
 tags: ["artificial intelligence", "software engineering", "democratization"]
 ---

-For the first few years of my career, I drove home most days thinking, I can't believe they're paying me to do this.
+For the first few years of my career, I drove home most days thinking, "I can't believe they're paying me to do this."
 I love writing software.
 It is the joy of turning thought into reality.

-Because of AI - tools like Canvas in ChatGPT, Gemini, or Claude - that joy is now available to everyone and opening a new category of software that can be purpose-built and thrown away when not needed.
+Because of AI — tools like Canvas in ChatGPT, Gemini, or Claude — that joy is now available to everyone and opening a new category of software that can be purpose-built and thrown away when not needed.

 Disposable software refers to small, self-contained applications that: